MicrosoftDocs/power-platform/power-platform/admin/data-integrator-error-management.md

 ## Supported regions

-The Data Integrator offers support for the following regions:
+The Data Integrator is supported for the following regions:
-* Asia
+- Asia
-* Australia
+- Australia
-* Canada
+- Canada
-* Europe
+- Europe
-* India
+- India
-* Japan
+- Japan
-* South America
+- South America
-* United Kingdom
+- United Kingdom
-* United States
+- United States

-There are no plans to enable Data Integrator within any other region.
+There are no plans to enable Data Integrator for any other region.

-## View health of project executions
 ## View health of project executions

 Every time a data integration project is executed (manually or scheduled), you can view the status of the execution on the admin dashboard and/or the project list page.